derRiesenOtter/bachelor/docs/thesis/discussion.typ

 reused.
 To investigate whether this influenced performance, one evaluation was conducted using the negative test set from the PPMC-lab dataset instead.
 This did not change the observation.
-It would be interesting to see how the more traditional @ml predictors would perform using the PPMC-lab dataset, as they require fewer data.
+It would be interesting to see how the more traditional @ml predictors would perform using the PPMC-lab dataset as they require fewer data.
+This comparison could help quantify the impact of dataset size and feature complexity across modeling paradigms.

 Lastly, the evaluation using the catGranule 2.0 dataset did again show that the model created in this work does yield a competitive performance.
 It